jmstipanowich/AmazonDeforestation/README.md

 ## Data Preparation

-In order to start to distinguish if Amazon deforestation is decreasing, I created a plot of the total deforestated area across all Brazilian states in the Amazon for each year between 2004-2019.
+In order to start to distinguish if Amazon deforestation is increasing, I created a plot of the total deforestated area across all Brazilian states in the Amazon for each year between 2004-2019.
 The plot is below:

 ![Deforestation.img](Images/Amazondeforestationtotals.png)

 The year 2004 had the most deforestation out of the years between 2004 and 2019 and the year 2012 had the least deforestation out of the years between 2004 and 2019.
-Deforestation generally decreased from 2004-2012, but then steadily increased in more current time of 2012-2019.
+Deforestation generally decreased from 2004-2012, but then increased in more current time of 2012-2019.

 I desired to identify how Amazon deforestation totals associate with each Brazilian state, weather phenomena, forest fires, population, and GDP(US dollars).
 I constructed a variety of plots and graphs to look at each of the mentioned features in relation to Amazon deforestation totals between 1999-2019.

-Weather phenomena was found to have little correlation with Amazon deforestation between 1999-2019 so I did not include this element for analysis when I went on to further analysis and modeling.
+Weather phenomena was found to have little correlation with Amazon deforestation between 1999-2019 (see Amazon.ipynb for further details) so I did not include this element for analysis when I went on to further analysis and modeling.
 Overall, there was a lack of a strong relationship between weather phenomena and Amazonian deforestation, which suggests more human causes of deforestation than natural causes.

-I created a dataset to look at the correlations of the other deforestation related features in comparison with Amazon deforestation as a whole.
+I created a dataset to look at the correlations of the other deforestation-related features in comparison with Amazon deforestation as a whole.
 My plot of the correlations is as follows:

 ![Correlation.png](Images/correlation.png)

 The deforestation amounts for the Brazilian states of Mato Grosso, Para, and Rondonia were the most correlated with total Amazon deforestation amounts across all states.
-These states are pretty large states so holding high correlation percentages with total Amazonian deforestation is not unusual.
+These states are fairly large states so holding high correlation percentages with total Amazonian deforestation is not unusual.
 Firespots were about 83% correlated with the total Amazon deforestation suggesting a strong relationship between fire outbreaks and Amazonian deforestation.
 Fire outbreaks may lead to deforestation.
 Population and GDP per capita(US dollars) had strong inverse correlations with total deforestation.
 Population was about 71% inversely correlated with total Amazon deforestation and GDP per capita(US dollars) was about 86% inversely correlated with total Amazon deforestation.
 Population decreasing with more Amazon deforestation sadly makes sense.
 GDP per capita(US dollars) decreasing with increasing deforestation of the Amazon could be concerning.

 I used the correlation plotted features that relate to Amazon deforestation when I went on to modeling.